Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 in Docker automatically, hooked in CI (Github workflow).

 #  Sprint 1
-We are adding GUI to convert to a WebApp with [streamlist](https://streamlit.io/) as TinyML as-a-Service.
+We are adding `Observation` (Prediction) UI in WebApp (TinyMLaaS) with [streamlist](https://streamlit.io/).

-0. Install [nbdev](https://nbdev.fast.ai/) in this repo, to convert a Jupyter notebook to a .py file with unit tests
+0. `DevOps`, Install [nbdev](https://nbdev.fast.ai/) in this repo, to convert a Jupyter notebook to a .py file with unit tests
-1. Add unit test [code coverage](https://pete88b.github.io/decision_tree/test_coverage/) for `*.ipynb` files
+1. `DevOps`, Add unit test [code coverage](https://pete88b.github.io/decision_tree/test_coverage/) for `*.ipynb` files
-2. Add [acceptance test](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) with `TinyMLaaS.py`
+2. `DevOps`, Add [acceptance test](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) with `TinyMLaaS.py`
-3. A WebApp (TinyMLaaS) installs a TinyML Hello model in a Hello container
-4. Put a WebApp and a Hello respectively in a container within docker-compose
+4. Put a WebApp and a Hello respectively in a container within `docker-compose`
 5. A Hello container sends data to a WebApp container via simple TCP via [netcat](https://quickref.me/nc)
-7. Observe & display "Hello world" prediction on a WebApp at real time
+7. Observe & display Hello prediction on a WebApp at real time
-9. Dockerization, run by docker-compose
+9. `DevOps`, Dockerization, run by docker-compose
-10. Hook a PR in CI / CD with Github workflow
+10. `DevOps`, Hook a PR in CI / CD with Github workflow
-11. Display the CI result on Github page with [Quarto](https://quarto.org/docs/publishing/github-pages.html)
+11. `DevOps`, Display the CI result on Github page via nbdev

 ```mermaid
   graph TD;